 We are pleased to announce that The Lush Group’s HealthyMePHR project has been selected as a Phase 2 winner of The Department of Health and Human Service’s Move Health Data Forward Challenge.

 HealthyMePHR will allow patients to control who has access to their health data.
 The solution makes it easy for the patient to share data with their physicians, family members, or other caregivers.
 Additional planned features will accelerate clinical data sharing on a patient-by-patient basis.
+(Refer to the HealthyMe Overview)

 There are still far too many situations where health data is not easily shareable.
 Patients are asked to provide medical history from memory, completing the same long forms for each new provider they visit.
 Additionally, patients are rarely able to accurately list their medications, often incorrectly remembering dosages, or even omitting medications entirely.
 The burden this places on the provider increases both administrative costs and the likelihood of ordering unnecessary duplicate tests, making it difficult to effectively provide quality care.